Palestinian PM-designate hopes to form government this week

 Kerry has visited Israel four times in his four months in office and is expected to return to the region soon to try to get negotiations under way.

-Writing by Nidal Almughrabi, Additional reporting by Ali Sawafta and Hassan Titi and by Arshad Mohammed in Washington, Editing by Jeffrey Heller, Alistair Lyon and Peter Cooney
+Writing by Nidal Almughrabi, Additional reporting by Ali Sawafta and Hassan Titi, Editing by Jeffrey Heller and Alistair Lyon